rchatham/SwiftyAnimate/README.md

 animation.decay()
 ```

+### UIView Extensions

+A number of animatable properties have extensions defined to make implementing them with this library even easier.
+Please check the docs!

 ### Best Practices

 The best way to take advantage of this library is define extensions for the views that you would like to animate.
 This compartmentailizes your code and keep all the animation logic tucked up within the view and out of your view controllers.